I’m confused about the --initlabel option for the clearpart command in kickstart.

 Initializes a disk (or disks) by creating a default disk label for all disks in their respective architecture that have been designated for formatting.
 Because

-can see all disks, it is important to ensure only those drives that are to be formatted are connected.
-Disks cleared byclearpart
+--initlabelcan see all disks, it is important to ensure only those drives that are to be formatted are connected.
+Disks cleared byclearpartwill have the label created even in case the--initlabelis not used.

 By default I’ve been using “–all --initlabel --disklabel=gpt”.
 And until now my setup was always that everything could get formated en re-initialised so I never had to think about that.